TylorS/typed/apps/website/content/guides/renderable-normalization.md

 converted into one special component-object format.
 Typed accepts ordinary values and Effect producers, then interprets them according to the position where they are rendered.

-Start with [Authoring Typed templates](/explore/authoring-typed-templates).
-This article answers the next design question: what should a component return, or pass into an interpolation, when its data isn't simply a string?
+This is optional lookup after [keyed collections](/explore/keyed-template-collections).
+For an ordinary screen, interpolate a scalar, template, or state source directly; use this page when a producer or output position needs a deliberate contract.

 ## Distinguish a value from the producer of that value